ProcessMaker/processmaker/README.md

 Copy the token.
 In api/documentation, click on the Authenticate button on the top right and enter it in the `pm_api_bearer` value field.

+**More Info**

+Detailed examples can be found at [https://github.com/zircote/swagger-php/tree/master/Examples/petstore.swagger.io](https://github.com/zircote/swagger-php/tree/master/Examples/petstore.swagger.io)

+Full OpenAPI 3.0 specification at [https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md)

 **Testing with Laravel Dusk**

-When testing in Laravel Dusk, make sure to turn off debugging mode in your `.env` so you can use the whole page and screens executing functional tests.
+When testing in [Laravel Dusk](https://laravel.com/docs/5.7/dusk), make sure to turn off debugging mode in your `.env` so you can use the whole page and screens executing functional tests.
 Then, change app_env value to `develop` in the same file:

 ```text
 APP_DEBUG=FALSE